Lochcarron Old Parish Church

 History: The building is private hands since the Church of Scotland sold it in 2005.
 Previous to 2005 the building had been used for a long time for only funerals and looked after by the community.
 Its size counted against it, as the church divided several times after its being built, starting with the division between the Church of Scotland and the Free Church.
 The large kirk was no longer needed as other churches were built in the village.
 In addition to East Kirk and the old East Kirk, there are four more churches in Lochcarron, three currently active.
 The East Kirk was always notoriously hard to heat with 30 inch thick stone walls, and most remember it as a very cold building to be in.
 Hence, over its later life the building was rather neglected.
 It was owned by the Church of Scotland but looked after and insured by the community council.
 It was sold because the cost of insurance became a problem.
 From 2005 to 2018 it was left mostly untouched after that owner removed the pews, organ and plaster walls.
 All this was burnt.
 In 2018 it changed hands again and it now in a process of renovation.
-The current owners intend to restore it to original condition, although the roof has "nail sickness" and needs attention first.
+The current owners are restoring it to original condition using traditional methods.
+The roof had "nail sickness" and was completed within four years.
+The building now incorporates sustainability and green technology.
+It is now a dwelling.